Queensland, Northern Territory & Western Australia: From the Coral Sea to the Indian Ocean, ride Australia’s “last Frontier”

 Day 10: We continue on the Savannah Way until we reach the spectacular Mataranka Hot Springs located on the border of Elsey National Park for the night.

-Day 13: Today’s ride to the Territory’s capital, Darwin, has us stopping at the Adelaide River to enjoy a wildlife cruise which allows us to get up close and personal with the incredible jumping crocodiles.
+Day 12: We start today with an unforgettable sunrise cruise on the Yellow Waters of Kakadu.
+After breakfast, he ride today takes us to the Territory’s capital, Darwin.
+En route we will stop at Adelaide River to enjoy another wildlife cruise which allows us to get up close and personal with the incredible jumping crocodiles.